codejake/clean-my-mac/README.md

 - `./clean.sh`

 ## TODO
+- Run Software Updates
+- Empty Trash
+- And more

 ## NOT TODO
 - Stuff that isn't really documented by Apple and could have unintended results